- What are tonsils?

 Unfortunately, there is no specific treatment for infectious mononucleosis.

-It is caused by a virus and antibiotics would be useless.
+It is a viral condition and antibiotics are useless.

 The symptoms of this disease usually disappear in several weeks.